microsoft/MCAPSTechConnect25-lab-911/skillable/prerequisites.md

 3. Open a Terminal session in Visual Studio
 4. Change to directory .\LAB-911-BEGIN\scripts
-4. Right click on an empty space in File Explorer and choose **Open in Terminal**.
 5. Type the following command and press Enter to enable the execution of the script:

     ```powershell